MUSAM

 Presentation

-The research unit addresses frontier research topics of high technological relevance, pursuing an interdisciplinary approach which integrates computational and experimental mechanics, numerical analysis and materials science
+The research unit addresses frontier research topics of high technological and cultural relevance, pursuing an interdisciplinary approach which integrates computational and experimental mechanics, numerical analysis and materials science to go beyond the traditional disciplinary boundaries

 People